How To Build A Practical Capsule Wardrobe For Kids.

 I’ve included an example here of how bright colours would work together, work using bright yellow and turquoise as the accent colours.
 Brights are a great way to add a bit of fun to your kid’s capsule wardrobe without it looking too dull!

-The key to creating a kid’s capsule wardrobe is to follow these rules when shopping.
+The key to creating a capsule wardrobe for kids is to follow these rules when shopping.

-- Take a list of the critical items that are missing in your child’s wardrobe and don’t be tempted to buy anything that you don’t need, concentrate on building up the things that are missing.
+- First, take a list of the critical items that are missing in your child’s wardrobe and don’t be tempted to buy anything that you don’t need, concentrate on building up the things that are missing.
 A list will help when creating outfits that go together.

 - Remember to shop within your chosen colour scheme including shoes, bags, hats and all other accessories.